uapi-group/kernel-features/README.md

 point that out explicitly and clearly in the associated patches and Cc `Christian Brauner <brauner (at) kernel (dot) org`.**

-* Ability to unmount obstructed mounts.
+* [x] Ability to unmount obstructed mounts.
 (This means: you have a stack of mounts on the very same inode, and you want to remove a mount in the middle.
 Right now, you can only remove the topmost mount.)

+  **🙇 Instead of the ability to unmount obstructured mounts we gained the ability to mount beneath an existing mount, with mostly equivalent outcome. `6ac392815628f317fcfdca1a39df00b9cc4ebc8b ("fs: allow to mount beneath top mount") 🙇**

   **Use-Case:** this is useful for replacing mounts atomically, for example for upgrading versioned disk images: first an old version